 - Reciprocating libraries, no charge

-- Out-of-state libraries first 10 pages are free; 50 cents per page thereafter
+- Out-of-state libraries, first 10 pages are free; $.50 per page thereafter

 We will refuse requests for photocopies that the library considers to be in violation of copyright law.
 A copy of the copyright notice from photocopied material will display the following warning with every photocopy provided: "Notice: This material may be protected by copyright law (Title 17 U.S. Code)."

-The requesting library is responsible for the loss of or damage to any material loaned by the Maryland State Law Library that is either lost or damaged.
-The requesting library is responsible for replacement costs.
+The requesting library is responsible for the loss of or damage to any material loaned by the Maryland State Law Library.
+Replacement costs are the responsibility of the requesting library.